solana-labs/solana/book/src/running-validator/validator-info.md

    * To check your pubkey, ensure you can successfully browse to

      `https://keybase.pub/<KEYBASE_USERNAME>/solana/validator-<PUBKEY>`
-3. Add or update your `solana validator-info` with your Keybase username.
+3. Add or update your `solana-validator-info` with your Keybase username.
 The

    CLI will verify the `validator-<PUBKEY>` file